waffleSheep/heisenberg/docs/theory/qm.md

 The principle of quantum superposition states that the quantum state can be represented as a sum of multiple other distinct states.

-We can hence think of the above wave packet as consisting of several constituent waves, each of which are associated with a different wavelength.
+We can hence think of the above wave packet as consisting of several constituent waves, each of which is associated with a different wavelength.
 Since they are each associated with only one wavelength (and thus by $\lambda = \frac{h}{p}$, also associated with only one value of momentum), these component waves are eigenvectors of momentum.

-When we add more component waves of varying wavelength, the wave packet above will be more localized and "narrower".
-This can be interpreted as reducing the spread of probabilities of values for our position, and hence reducing its uncertainty.
+When we add more component waves of varying wavelengths, the wave packet above will be more localized and "narrower".
+This can be interpreted as reducing the spread of probabilities of values for our position and hence reducing its uncertainty.

 But with our quantum state now consisting of more varying wavelengths, the uncertainty in the wavelength (and thus momentum) must increase.
 When we take a measurement, the wave function could be forced to collapse into any one of these constituent eigenvectors, and hence could give us varying values for momentum.
-We have decreased the uncertainty in position, but increased the uncertainty in momentum.
+We have decreased the uncertainty in position but increased the uncertainty in momentum.

 On the other hand, imagine if our quantum state consisted of only one fixed-wavelength wave.
-Any measurement must give us the same value of momentum, but the probability distribution for its position would be spread out throughout all of space (consider a regular sine wave).
-There is now no uncertainty in momentum, but an enormous uncertainty in position.
+Any measurement must give us the same value of momentum, but the probability distribution for its position would be spread out throughout all of the space (consider a regular sine wave).
+There is now no uncertainty in momentum, but an enormous uncertainty in the position.

 This property is not unique to position and momentum.
 Any two variables that are Fourier transforms of each other (i.e. conjugate variables) will also suffer a similar trade-off.
-The more concentrated a certain function is, the more spread-out its Fourier transform will be.
+The more concentrated a certain function is, the more spread out its Fourier transform will be.